tq-systems/meta-tq/meta-tq/doc/README.Quectel-LTE.md

 QUECTEL_PPP_APN = "my-apn"
 ```

-The following variable sets the USB UART for AT commands of the wwan card.
+The following variable sets the USB UART for AT commands of the WWAN card.
 The default UART is `/dev/ttyUSB2`.
 It should be set in the `conf/machine/tqma*.conf`
 by path (see below).
 ```